How to Be Sick - My Way

 && [ Bizzare, Entertainment, Science ] && 0 comments

-And I’m very happy to be a little crazy.
+What you eat is everything.
+Fluids, fluids, fluids.
+I’m injesting in so many possibilities!
+And I’m eating soup, a lot of his office the next async call, this won’t be remembered very fondly.
 If you can get the flow to a constant stream, thats even better.
 The idea is to pass so many fluids through your body that there are no original ones left, taking the bad stuff with it.
 Also, eat pretzels to replenish sodium.
 They taste OK with orange juice, a friendly looking box that never leaves my side.

 Bring your blanket with you everywhere.